Timeline for Obtaining Power of Attorney Explained

 The first step in obtaining a POA is to choose a trusted person to serve as your agent and to discuss your wishes and expectations with them.
 This conversation can typically happen in a day or two.
 However, you want to ensure you select the right person for the job.

-Suzanne Michaud, Senior Estate Lawyer at RBC Law Group advises:
+Suzanne Michaud, a senior estate lawyer at RBC Law Group, advises:

 2. Gathering Necessary Information and Documents (1-5 days)